istio/istio.io/_docs/reference/config/mixer/mixer-config.md

 <a name="istio.mixer.v1.config.descriptor.MetricDescriptor.MetricKind.DISTRIBUTION"></a>
  <tr>
   <td>DISTRIBUTION</td>
   <td><p>Summary statistics for a population of values.
-At the moment, only histograms representing the distribution of those values across a set of buckets are supported (configured via the buckets field).</p><p>Values for DISTRIBUTIONs will be reported in singular form.
-It will be up to the mixer adapters and backend systems to transform single reported values into the distribution form as needed (and as supported).</p></td>
+At the moment, only histograms representing the distribution of those values across a set of buckets
+  are supported (configured via the buckets field).</p><p>Values for DISTRIBUTIONs will be reported in singular form.
+It will be up to Mixer adapters and backend systems to transform single reported values into the distribution form as needed (and as supported).</p></td>
  </tr>
 </table>